About:

-WeeFestival is dedicated to the presentation of inspiring theatre and performing arts created especially for very young children and their families.
-Through our annual festival, we curate a dynamic and culturally diverse mix of productions from around the world and across the country from leading companies and artists specializing in art for early childhood.
+We are dedicated to presenting inspiring theatre and performance created especially for early childhood and families.
+Through our annual festival, we curate a dynamic, culturally diverse mix of productions from leading artists and companies from around the world, across the country, and around the corner.
+Beyond our flagship festival, WeeFestival’s outreach programming in schools and communities increases access to quality arts experiences for families across Ontario.

 History